-‘The Voice’ Adds Four Powerhouse Performers As Season 20 Battle Advisors
+'The Voice' Adds Four Powerhouse Performers As Season 20 Battle Advisors

 The Voice has added four powerhouse performers to their lineup as Battle Advisors for Season 20.
 The NBC series announced in an Instagram post that these superstars would work alongside coaches John Legend, Blake Shelton, Kelly Clarkson, and Nick Jonas in an effort to enhance the performances of the newest batch of competitors.

-Kelly will have the input of International chart-topping artist Luis Fonsi to assist her team.
+Kelly will have the input of international chart-topping artist Luis Fonsi to assist her team.
 Emmy and Golden Globe award-winning actor, musician, and former Glee star Darren Criss will work alongside Nick.

-John will have the assets of talent and wisdom from legendary R&B singer Brandy, and country music superstar duo Dan + Shay will join Blake to inspire and guide his artists.
+John will have the talent and wisdom of legendary R&B singer Brandy, and country music superstar duo Dan + Shay will join Blake to inspire and guide his artists.

-The Voice shared a series of four photographs to their Instagram feed of the coaches alongside their newest advisors as seen below.

-In the next photo, Dan + Shay took a selfie with Blake, who appeared to have been sleeping while the trio worked.
-The country superstar was snapped dozing in a director’s chair in the studio while his advisors looked on.
+In the next photo, Dan + Shay took a selfie with Blake, who appeared to be sleeping.
+The country superstar was snapped apparently dozing in a director's chair in the studio while his advisors looked on.

 The third snap featured Luis and Kelly who made a gorgeous twosome in colorful shirts.
-Kelly added an oversized tan hat with a large brim as an accessory to her outfit.
+Kelly added a tan hat with a wide brim as an accessory to her outfit.

 Finally, Darren took a snap of himself and Nick as they collaborated in the studio.
-The former Glee star wore a black motorcycle jacket to his outfit while Nick donned a tan topper over light-colored jeans.
+The former Glee star wore a black motorcycle jacket with his outfit while Nick posed in a tan topper over light-colored jeans.

 Viewers were stunned at the rich roster of talent The Voice will welcome this season.